 From BR Bullpen

-The 2011 European Cup was won by T&A San Marino, their second title (they also won in 2006).
+The 2011 European Cup was won by T&A San Marino, their second European title.
 Nine countries and twelve teams participated.
 Former majors leaguers involved were Greg McCarthy, Pat Ahearne, Dusty Bergman, Eugène Kingsale, Darwin Cubillan and Edgard Clemente.

 Competing Teams